Typical Cases Hypnotherapy

 I then did some future pacing getting Sylvia to describe how she would act if she was one minute late, then a different scenario with five minutes late and so on, until she felt confident about being late and feeling OK.
 At the end of the session Sylvia looked and sounded puzzled when she said "I really can't understand why there was a problem.
 There certainly isn't now!"

 Peter is confident about most things in his life and in fact has excelled in many areas.
-But he is quiteunable to bring himself to start driving lessons.
+But he is quite unable to bring himself to start driving lessons.
 He is not afraid of the car or traffic or anything logical.
-He is just unable to get the first lesson started.
-He actually owns a car and is happy to be a passenger but cannot take that first step to getting his licence.
-This type of problem is fairly common and is easily solved by hypnotherapy.
+It is just that he is unable to get the first lesson started.
+He actually owns a car and is happy to be a passenger.
+But cannot take that first step to getting his licence.
+This type of problem is fairly common.
+It is easily solved by hypnotherapy.

 What Melanie is suffering from is an uncontrollable fear of the pain that will follow from a broken relationship.
 It is the same type of fear that some people have of needles.
 The actual pain is next to nothing, but the fear of it is irrational, seems gigantic, causes immediate panic and has to be avoided at all costs.
-Everything Melanie is doing makes perfect sense to her unconscious mind because it is all aimed at monitoring the relationship and making sure it does not end, because she is terrified of the overwhelming pain that will surely come.
+Everything Melanie is doing makes perfect sense to her unconscious mind.
+It is all aimed at monitoring the relationship and making sure it does not end.
+Because she is terrified of the overwhelming pain that would cause.

 The cause of this problem is that by going over and over in his mind what might happen Desmond has hypnotised himself into making sure that it will happen.